marcel-kanter/python-canopen/docs/objectdictionary/variable.rst

 The most properties of the ``Variable`` are immutable and cannot be changed after creation of the variable.
 Only access_type and default can be changed after creation.

 Each variable has a data type.
-The data types are defined in DS301 and the following data types are supported.
+The data types are defined in DS301 "Table 44: Object dictionary data types" and the following data types are supported.

 * BOOLEAN
 * INTEGER8